-As of June 30, 2017, the Mill River Capital Projects Fund had a total fund balance of \$.3 million, down \$.5 million from the prior year, reflecting the net of contributions from TIF revenue and spending on capital improvements.
+As of June 30, 2018, the Mill River Capital Projects Fund had a total fund balance of \$.2 million, down \$.1 million from the prior year, reflecting the net of contributions from TIF revenue, repayments of prior years' advances, and spending on capital improvements.

-Non-major Governmental Funds had a total fund balance of \$18.7 million, up \$2.8 million from the prior year.
+Non-Major Governmental Funds had a total fund balance of \$42.6 million, up \$23.9 million from the prior year due primarily to a \$21.0 million increase in the City's Debt Service Fund related to its accounting for crossover refunding debt using an irrevocable trust.

 The City's operating flexibility is greatly enhanced by the maintenance of independent restricted, committed, and/or assigned funds that may be used to supplement certain General Fund expenditures.
-More information on Non-Major Governmental Funds is provided on pages 109-112.
+More information on Non-Major Governmental Funds is provided on pages 112-115.